 Staying with what works, the BR V2-92 is powered by the BR-CAL.302 movement, the brand’s take on the Sellita SW300-1, with a power reserve of 38 hours.
 And the BR V2-94 runs the BR-CAL.301 chronograph movement, based on the ETA 2894-2, with a power reserve of 42 hours.

 Ever evolving, the Vintage collection reaches further back into the history of aviation while maintaining modern precision in a resolutely retro look.
-To find out more about Bell & Ross’ Heritage collection, click here.
+Want to find out more?
+Click here for more Bell & Ross.

 Bell & Ross BR V2 Steel Heritage Australian pricing